asyndesis/react-highlight-menu/README.md

 ![preview](https://asyndesis.github.io/react-highlight-menu/preview.png)

-A highlight menu like on medium.
+A context menu that appears after highlighting or selecting text.
+_Similar to how the menu on Medium works._

 - [Demo](https://asyndesis.github.io/react-highlight-menu/) - Icons from [ChakraUI](https://chakra-ui.com/)